Freelance writing for beginners is tough.

 Hi, I’m Aisha Preece founder of Out and Beyond, and I was in the same boat!

-But, I finally figured it out and want to show you an 8-step process I followed.
-The simple process helped me go from clueless, to a healthy pipeline of paid writing clients.
+But, I finally figured it out and want to show you an 8-step process alongside some great tips that I followed that helped me go from clueless, to a healthy pipeline of paid writing clients.

 Freelance Writing for Beginners: 8 Steps

 - Decide on the TYPE of writing you want to write about